tkmagesh/Cisco-Go-Nov-2023/readme.md

 - Internal organization of code in a module
 - Typically a folder
 - All the code across the files in a folder are considered to be ONE entity

+## Structs
+- How we create "class" in go